||Hello my name is Dave and yes I'm a

 continue to use it in the future.

-based on the revenue realization principle and a principle called the matching concept.
+revenue realization principle and a principle called the

-accountants actually play matchmakers or promote a dating service!
+play matchmakers or promote a dating service!
 No the matching

-principle is recording the revenues earned during a period using the
+principle is recording the revenues earned during a period

-and matching (offsetting) the revenues with the expenses incurred in
+the revenues with the expenses incurred in generating this revenue.

-are performing; however, if this information is misleading it could lead to false
+however, if this information is misleading it could lead to false

 conclusions and unnecessary actions.
-Show me what you mean.
+Show me what you

 basis of accounting.